nf-core/eager/README.md

 5. [Troubleshooting](docs/troubleshooting.md)

 ### Credits
-This pipeline was written by Alexander Peltzer ([apeltzer](https://github.com/apeltzer)).
-With contributions from
+This pipeline was written by Alexander Peltzer ([apeltzer](https://github.com/apeltzer)), with major contributions from Stephen Clayton, ideas and documentation from James Fellows-Yates and Raphael Eisenhofer.